-Five modes — Strategic, Operational, Academic, Reflective, Crisis.
-Calibrated to your CV, it reads your role, seniority, and sector before answering — so a question from a CEO doesn’t come back with advice for a graduate student.
+Five thinking modes — Strategic, Operational, Academic, Reflective, Crisis.
+It reads your CV first, so a question from a CEO never comes back with advice meant for a graduate student.

-Thesis tracking, literature search, supervision prep, viva prep, CPD log — in one place, in the order doctoral work actually unfolds.
-The structure school provided, restored.
+Thesis tracking, literature search, supervision prep, viva prep — in one place, in the order doctoral work actually unfolds.
+The structure your school was supposed to provide.

-A weekly review of your workstreams — what is on track, what is slipping, what needs you this week.
-PIOS comments on the work, never on the people doing it.
+A weekly review of what is on track, what is slipping, and what needs you this week.
+It comments on the work, never on the people doing it.

 57 strategic, operational and academic frameworks.
-Each one developed against a live consulting engagement, refined with the practitioner who used it, and pressure-tested across repeated applications before entering the library.
+Each one developed against a live consulting engagement, refined with the practitioner who used it, and pressure-tested before entering the library.

 Detect where attention is leaking before output suffers.